CV9040 - Strf 9040 IFV

 - Stridsfordon (Strf) 9040 (SB1A3): The original model carries eight soldiers and is equipped with a 40 mm Bofors autocannon.
 From November 1997, the gun was gyro-stabilized.
-Versions are referred to by the letters A, B or C depending on upgrades.
+Versions are referred to by the letters A, B, or C depending on upgrades.
 All from A onwards remain in service.

 - Strf 9040: Original production version with no gun stabilization and Lyran mortar.
 Incremental improvements were made during production; all have been upgraded to Strf9040A standard.

-- Strf 9040A: Strf 9040 upgraded with extensive chassis modifications and external gun stabilization on turret front.
+- Strf 9040A: Strf 9040 upgraded with extensive chassis modifications and external gun stabilization on the turret front.
 It has more storage and better emergency exits, and the seats in the troop compartment were reduced to seven.

 - Strf 9040B: 9040A updated with improvements to armament (new fire control software, electric firing pin, fully stabilized gun with internal stabilization and reserve sight with a video camera for the gunner), improved suspension for better accuracy and crew comfort while moving, new instrumentation and new seatbelts.

 - Strf 9040B1: Strf9040B modified for international peacekeeping missions.
-It has a 3P ammunition programmer, climate control, and anti-spall liner.
+It has a 3P ammunition programmer, climate control, and an anti-spall liner.

 - Strf 9040C: Upgraded version for crew training and international operations.
-As per 9040B1 with additional all-round armor, laser filtering in all periscopes, and tropical grade air conditioning.
+As per 9040B1 with additional all-around armor, laser filtering in all periscopes, and tropical grade air conditioning.
 Due to the bulk and weight of the modifications, only six soldiers can be carried.